PhillipZhou/cs170_autograder/README.md

-If you think you are failing a test due to a bug in the autograder, please make sure to test against the glibc pthread library first, you can do that by running the "ref" executable that is created by this projects Makefile
+If you think you are failing a test due to a bug in the autograder, please make sure to test against the glibc pthread library first, you can do that by running the "autograder_reference" executable that is created by this projects Makefile

 The code is designed to not fail, even if the code it's testing crashes or hangs, if you do manage to break this autograder (I.E. you never get your